airblade/entitlement/README.md

 </head>
 ```

-This will output, for example:
+This will produce, for example:

 ```html
 <head>